quibitai/ET_Pine_RAG/README.md

 - **Database Connection**: Verify your Postgres connection string is correct
 - **Pinecone Configuration**: Make sure you've provided either `PINECONE_ENVIRONMENT` or `PINECONE_INDEX_HOST`
 - **QStash Errors**: Check that your signing keys are correctly configured
+- **DOCX Handling Issues**: If DOCX files aren't processing correctly, check browser logs for MIME type errors
-- **Document AI**: Verify your service account has the Document AI API User role
+- **Document AI**: Verify your service account has the Document AI API User role and processor ID is correct
+- **Embedding Generation**: Confirm your OpenAI API key is valid and has enough quota
 - **RAG Processing**: Monitor logs for errors in document processing or embedding generation
 - **Attachment Content Types**: If attachments aren't displaying correctly, check the logs for content type detection